appwebtech/Automating-Nexus-Deployment-Ansible/README.md

 ## Introduction

-Instead of creating a cloud server and SSH'ing into it to download Nexus binaries, unpack and eventually run Nexus, I will be automating this processes with Ansible.
+Instead of creating a cloud server, SSH'ing into it to download Nexus binaries, unpack and eventually run Nexus, I will be automating this processes with Ansible.

 ## Installation